uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/sysadmin/docker.md

     - `$ sudo chown portal /opt/uportal/portal`
   - Copy/update configuration files for local server
     - This is usually also managed with an Ops system
-    - At miminum, should have:
+    - At minimum, should have:
       - `/opt/uportal/portal/global.properties`
       - `/opt/uportal/portal/uPortal.properties`